- A Computer Glitch: Meaning

 - Peruse the categories and subcategories and deselect any whose associated registry keys and entries you don’t want scanned.

-- Click the Scan Now button, and the tool will start checking the registry for corrupt keys and other issues.
-If you click the Scan Now arrow instead, you will see two options:
+- Click the “Scan Now” button, and the tool will start checking the registry for corrupt keys and other issues.

 - Review the scan results.
 Click on a category to review individual registry keys.
 Some categories may have subcategories.
 You can also untick any category whose associated registry keys you don’t want removed, although doing so is not recommended.

 - The Back-Up Changes checkbox is checked by default.
 You will be able to restore your registry should the need arise.